Florida’s Statute of Limitations in Criminal Cases

 If the motion is improperly denied by the trial court, then the criminal defense attorney can file a “petition for a writ of prohibition” to a higher court.
 If granted, the writ of prohibition prevents the prosecutor with the State Attorney’s Office from proceeding with the prosecution when the applicable statute of limitations has expired.

-The criminal defense attorneys at the Sammis Law Firm fight felony and misdemeanor cases in the Tampa Bay area, including Tampa and Plant City in Hillsborough County.
+The criminal defense attorneys at Sammis Law Firm fight felony and misdemeanor cases in the Tampa Bay area, including Tampa and Plant City in Hillsborough County.
+Our main office is located in downtown Tampa.
+We also have a second office in New Port Richey in Pasco County, FL, directly across from the West Pasco Judicial Center.

 Contact us to discuss your case pending in Tampa, Hillsborough County, FL, or one of the surrounding counties including Hernando County, Pasco County, Pinellas County, Manatee County, or Polk County, FL.